stylesplugin/styles/readme.txt

 = Does Styles support my theme? =

-Maybe!
-We have additional themes available available at [StylesPlugin.com](http://stylesplugin.com).
-If you don't find your theme there, [watch this walkthrough](http://www.youtube.com/playlist?list=PLxj61Fojm1RGevBh10U2qCqjwoH4Awo-P) for a developer's guide on how to add support.
+[Watch this walkthrough](http://www.youtube.com/playlist?list=PLxj61Fojm1RGevBh10U2qCqjwoH4Awo-P) for a developer's guide on how to add support.
 Adding one option takes only one line of code.

-If coding isn't for you, [contact us for help](http://stylesplugin.com/support) adding options to your theme.

 = I'd like to distribute a theme add-on I created for Styles =